JessJ310/APS-portfolio.github.io/user-preference.md

 <b> How it works? </b>
 - When a user interacts with a product category (e.g., views or adds to cart), their preference is recorded in the Bloom filter.
 - Inserting an element into a Bloom filter involves computing multiple hash functions and setting the corresponding bits in the filter array.
-- When generating recommendations, the Bloom filter is queried to check if a product category's identifier exists for a particular user, which involves computing the hash functions for the queried item and checking the corresponding bits.
+- When generating recommendations, the Bloom filter checks if a product category's identifier exists for a particular user by computing the hash function and checking corrsponding bits.
 - The Bloom filter requires an array of size 𝑚, where each bit represents the status (set or unset) of a hash function output for each item stored.<br><br>

 <p align="center">